 My Observations:

-If I’m looking for a particular product, and I can see there are well-established brands that have paid a fortune to develop that brand, and buying the branded product indicates paying a higher price as I’m also paying for their advertising costs, I’ll look at less expensive brands too – but I’ve come to realize over the years that sometimes saving a few quid doesn’t always make sense and that the old saying “buy right or buy twice” is simply actually good advice.
+If I’m looking for a particular product, and I can see there are well-established brands that have paid a fortune to develop that brand, and buying the branded product indicates paying a higher price as I’m also paying for their advertising costs, I’ll look at less expensive brands too – but I’ve come to realize over the years that sometimes saving a few quid doesn’t always make sense and that the old saying “buy right or buy twice” is actually very good advice.

 Check Price - Amazon UK